priprueter/currdev_unit_plan-sonic-pi-gen-music/README.md

   - This piece should be ongoing (no definitive end)
   - It should slightly change over time
   - Changes should be influenced by some type of random events
-  - Students should be able to explain how their program works including what methods of randomization they used, where that randomization is passed into their program and how the randomization affects the output of their program.
+  - Students should be able to explain how their program works including what methods of randomization they used, where that randomization is passed into their program and how the randomization affects the output of their program.<br>
 **Standards**
 - 7-8.DL.4
 - 7-8.CT.4